 Lloyd’s requires that all senior appointments are notified.
 Notifications should be made via lloyds.com using the forms on the next pages.
-Notification should be made prior to any Senior Manager Function (SIMF) application to the PRA or FCA.
+Notification should be made prior to any Senior Management Function (SMF) application to the PRA or FCA.

 What is the process?

 When making a senior appointment, underwriting agents / approved run-off companies should comply with the following process:

 - Firm speaks to their allocated Governance & SII Manager at Lloyd's to discuss a proposed senior appointment

 - Prior to the appointment, firm completes the relevant notification form via Lloyds.com:

 a.
 If the appointment is for a director, active underwriter, run-off manager or any other PRA or FCA function.

 - Firms notifying the appointment of a director, active underwriter, run-off manager or any PRA or FCA function will be asked to confirm agreement to the Surplus Lines Declaration, as required by the NAIC for US business

-- Unless Lloyd’s indicates within three business days that further information is required, the firm may submit any SIMF application to the PRA/FCA
+- Unless Lloyd’s indicates within three business days that further information is required, the firm may submit any SMF application to the PRA/FCA

 - Firm receives notification of approval from PRA/FCA